ergo/ziggurat_foundations/docs/tutorial.rst

     class names like User inside ziggurat_foundations.models namespace CAN NOT be changed because they are reused in various queries - unless you reimplement ziggurat_model_init

-We need to include the mixins inside our application and map classes together so internal metods can function properly.
+We need to *include ALL mixins inside our application* and map classes together so internal methods can function properly.

 How to use the mixins inside your application::